seungjeh39/MS-UnconsciousBiasDetection/README.md

 run deactivate to get out of virtual environment.

+## File Structure
+Within our system, we have structured the files and directories in an organized manner so that functions can be pulled from anywhere within the system.
+The templates directory includes front end code, the SvmAndBERT directory includes both the BERT and SVM models, and the NBmodel directory includes the Naive Bayes model.

+app.py is the main file that will link the front end and the back end; activating this file is detailed down below and it is the main way of viewing our system output.

+The available functions are ConvertTxtToCsv, ConvertTxtToTxtFile, GeneralBertBiasDetection(currentDirPath), and GeneralBertBiasDetection(currentDirPath).
+They all work in conjunction to run models and determine bias scores for different syllabi using the training dataset.

 ## Execute Code

 The app.py file is the main file that will run all of the proper dependencies